aspnetboilerplate/aspnetboilerplate/doc/WebSite/AspNet-Core.md

-If you have an existing project and are considering migrating to ASP.NET Core, you can read our [blog post](http://volosoft.com/migrating-from-asp-net-mvc-5x-to-asp-net-core/) about our experince on migrating.
+If you have an existing project and are considering migrating to ASP.NET Core, you can read our [blog post](http://volosoft.com/migrating-from-asp-net-mvc-5x-to-asp-net-core/) about our experience on migrating.

 ### Startup Template